 Bangalore has one of the most balanced kits in the arena.
 Her kit is neither overpowered nor basic, meaning she is just decent in the new meta.
 Even Respawn’s developers have agreed that she is currently in a good state in the Season 16 update.

 Wattson received the most attention from Respawn with a previous seasonal update of Apex Legends.
 They gave her a decent rework and buffed almost all of her abilities while adjusting her hitbox model slightly.

 All of her powerups combined have made her a decent character in the current fast-paced character meta in the game, meaning she is no longer an average Legend in Season 16.
 Moreover, her ability to scan rings and take control of any area makes her really viable on any map.

 Even though Newcastle’s pick rate skyrocketed at the beginning of Season 13, his popularity among the players decreased as time passed.
 As most players have figured out how to counter Newcastle, and he dropped in popularity at the end of Season 13.

-Bloodhound received the S-tier status after season 6’s balancing update.
-As Respawn finally gave recon characters huge buffs, characters like Crypto and Bloodhound became S-Tier overnight.
+Bloodhound received the S-tier status after season 6’s balance update.
+As Respawn finally gave Recon characters huge buffs, characters like Crypto and Bloodhound became prevalent overnight.